-If you attended one of my sessions with that title, thank you and I hope the time you spent was valuable.
+If you attended one of my sessions with that or a similar title, thank you and I hope the time you spent was valuable.
 On this page you’ll find the links to the resources we played with along with my notes and other materials for you to continue exploring Google’s geographic related tools.
 If you have any comments or questions, please write.